[Feature] Russia's grey war in Ukraine prompts fatigue

 An LPR anti-tank grenade had recently hit the engine of a civilian car, hospitalising the driver, they added.

-Small arms fire had also injured a civilian in Marinka on 22 January, international monitors from the Organisation for Security and Cooperation in Europe (OSCE) confirmed.
+Small arms fire also injured a civilian in Marinka on 22 January, international monitors from the Organisation for Security and Cooperation in Europe (OSCE) confirmed.

 Mortars above 100mm are prohibited by the Minsk accords, an international pact.